musukvl/amba-tfvars/README.md

 This is a simple parser and serializer for Terraform `.tfvars` files into a tree of nodes.
-The main purpose is to provide a way to process and transform `.tfvars` files.
+The main purpose is to provide a way to refactor and restructure for transform `.tfvars` files.
-It is written in C# and it is based on the  [ANTLR4](https://www.antlr.org/) library.
+The library is written in C# and it is based on the  [ANTLR4](https://www.antlr.org/) library.

 ## Installation